AlexxanderP/webdb-i-challenge/queries.md

 ## find all customers that live in London.
 Returns 6 records.

-select \* from customers where city = 'London' <!-- NOT SURE WHY IT ADDED THE BACKSLASH ON SAVE BEFORE '*'  -->
+SELECT \* FROM customers WHERE city = 'London' <!-- NOT SURE WHY IT ADDED THE BACKSLASH ON SAVE BEFORE '_' -->

 ## find all customers with postal code 1010.
 Returns 3 customers.

+SELECT \* FROM Customers WHERE PostalCode = '1010'

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.